ajwills72/ajwills72.github.io/_publications/milton-et-al-2024.md

 DOI: NA
 ---

 Edmunds, C.E.R., Carpenter, K. Wills, A.J. & Milton, F. (2025).
-The effect of deferring feedback on rule-based and information-integration category learning. _PLOS ONE_, accepted.
+The effect of deferring feedback on rule-based and information-integration category learning. _PLOS ONE, 20_, e0313726.